githubarj/Blockchain-Covid-Certificates/README.md

 ## Deployment to a testnet or mainnet

-1. Switch yout git branche to hardhat
+1. Switch yout git branch to hardhat
 1. Setup environment variables

 You'll want to set your `RINKEBY_RPC_URL` and `PRIVATE_KEY` as environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.